Contributors to the Freddie Green Web Site

 Carl holds a Bachelor of Arts in Jazz and Commercial Music from

-Johnson State College in Johnson, VT and has been playing guitar,
+Johnson State College (now known as Northern State University) in Johnson, VT and has been playing guitar,

-performing around Northern New England with the Vermont
+performing around Northern New England for decades.
+He was a member of the Vermont

-Jazz Ensemble, a 17-piece big band since 1993.
-He also plays
+Jazz Ensemble, a 17-piece big band from 1993 until 2009 and still fills in regularly.
+He also performs with

 |